Skip to main content

 • The equivalent of a UWA weighted average mark of at least 60 per cent.

-• At least three years professional experience in a relevant occupation.
+• At least three years of professional experience in a relevant occupation.

 English language requirements